Federal Direct Subsidized & Unsubsidized Stafford Loans

 Student borrowers are not charged interest while attending school at least half-time, during deferments, and sometimes during grace periods.

-Fees: Through June 30, 2014, a fee equal to 1.0 percent will be withheld from Stafford Loan proceeds and retained by the U.S Department of Education.
+Fees: Beginning July 1, 2013 and running through June 30, 2014, a fee equal to 1.051% will be withheld from Stafford Loan proceeds and retained by the U.S Department of Education.

 The borrower is responsible for the interest that accrues beginning the day the first disbursement occurs.
 Borrowers can choose to pay interest or have it deferred until repayment begins.
 If deferred, the outstanding accrued interest will be capitalized or added to the principle of the loan.
 If you wish to make interest-only payments, contact your loan servicer.